kieranknowles1/WebIntegrationAssignment/tasks.md

 See [KF6012 Assessment Brief](KF6012%20-%20CIS%20Assessment%202023-24.pdf) for endpoint details

 - [ ] token
+  - [ ] Accept a username and password in the headers
+  - [ ] If username and password are valid, create return a JWT token
+  - [ ] Tokens must contain user ID
+  - [ ] Tokens must not contain private data (e.g., password)
+  - [ ] Token should not transfer data needed by the client
+  - [ ] Token should be valid for 30 minutes
 - [ ] note
+  - [ ] GET
+    - [ ] Get all notes for a user
+    - [ ] Users must be authenticated with a valid JWT token
+    - [ ] Return the note ID, content ID, and note text
+    - [ ] Only return notes for the user specified in the token
+  - [ ] POST
+    - [ ] Create a new note
+    - [ ] Take the content ID and the note text as parameters
+    - [ ] Users must be authenticated with a valid JWT token
+    - [ ] Return the new note ID
+  - [ ] PUT
+    - [ ] Update an existing note
+    - [ ] Take the note ID and the note text as parameters
+    - [ ] Users must be authenticated with a valid JWT token
+  - [ ] DELETE
+    - [ ] Delete an existing note
+    - [ ] Take the note ID as a parameter
+    - [ ] Users must be authenticated with a valid JWT token

 # Part 2 : Web application